 - You cannot send an eCheck if the Instant Transfer option is available.

-- eChecks cannot be partially funded by a PayPal balance, so the full amount will always be requested from your bank.
+- The full amount will always be requested from your bank.

-- If you send an eCheck that is canceled by the seller, the total eCheck amount will be refunded to your PayPal balance in 3-6 business days once the funds clear from your bank.
+- If you send an eCheck that is canceled by the seller, the total eCheck amount will be refunded to your PayPal account in 6 business days once the funds clear from your bank.

 - If you’d like to cancel an eCheck that has already cleared, please contact the seller directly to request a refund.